kaist-avelab/K-Radar_V1/readme.md

 * CUDA 11.2

 ## Updates
-[2022-09-30] The `K-Radar` dataset is made available via a network-attached storage (NAS) download link.
+[2022-09-30] The `K-Radar` dataset is made available via a network-attached storage (NAS) <a href="https://kaistavelab.direct.quickconnect.to:54568/">download link</a>.
 (The Google-drive download link is being prepared.)

 ## Preparing the Dataset
 1. To download the dataset, log in to <a href="https://kaistavelab.direct.quickconnect.to:54568/"> our server </a> with the following credentials: